 |Information in this topic applies to desktop and web applications.|

-When using Remote Desktop to connect to a remote computer, closing Remote Desktop locks out the computer, displaying the logon screen.
+When using Remote Desktop to connect to a remote computer, closing Remote Desktop locks out the computer and displays the login screen.
 In the locked mode, the computer does not have GUI, so any currently running or scheduled GUI tests will fail.

 To avoid problems with GUI tests, use the tscon utility to disconnect from Remote Desktop. tscon returns the control to the original local session on the remote computer, bypassing the logon screen.
 All programs on the remote computer continue running normally, including GUI tests.

-To disconnect from Remote Desktop, run the following command on the remote computer (in the Remote Desktop window) as an Administrator:
+To disconnect from Remote Desktop, run the following command on the remote computer (in the Remote Desktop Connection window) as an Administrator, for example, via the command line:

 %windir%\System32\tscon.exe RDP-Tcp#NNN /dest:console

-where RDP-Tcp#NNN is the ID of your current Remote Desktop session, for example, RDP-Tcp#0.
+where RDP-Tcp#NNN is the ID of your current Remote Desktop session, for example, RDP-Tcp#5.
 You can see it in the Windows Task Manager on the Users tab, in the Session column.

 You can automate the disconnection procedure using a batch file.
 On the remote computer, do the following: